owncloud-archive/doc-index-org/index.rst

 ----------------

-You can download and install ownCloud on your own Linux server, use the Web Installer to install it on shared Web hosting, try some prefab cloud images, or sign up for hosted ownCloud services.
+You can download and install ownCloud on your own Linux server, use the Web Installer to install it on shared Web hosting, try some prefab cloud or virtual machine images, or sign up for hosted ownCloud services.
 See the `Get Started
 <https://owncloud.org/install/>`_ page for more information.

 ------------------------------------------------